- Elephant/Jeep safari in Jaldapara National park.

 - Visit Buxa Tiger Reserve.

-- Visit tribal village of Toto in Totapara and Dukpa village of Lepchaka
+- Visit the tribal village of Toto in Totapara and Dukpa village of Lepchaka

 - Royal Bengal tiger and variety of birds and other mammals in the National Parks.

-- Trek through the dense forests, hills,tea gardens and picturesque surrounding of the Dooar.
+- Trek through the dense forests, hills, tea gardens, and picturesque surrounding of the Dooars.

-Day 5.
-Trek to Jayanti-Drive to Rajabhatkhawa.Start trek from Lepchaka to Jayanti.
-The trail is the mixture of village, forest and riverside hike.
-Technically, it all descends and crosses river Jayanti a few times.
-At the beginning, we will visit village monastery and also chances to see wild life is prime along the way.
+Trek from Lepchaka to Jayanti.
+The trail is a mixture of the village, forest, and riverside hike.
+Technically, it all descends and crosses the river Jayanti a few times.
+In the beginning, we will visit the village monastery and also chances to see wildlife is prime along the way.
 The hiking distance is approx. 9 km and takes around 5-6 hours to cover.
-Upon arrival at Jayanti, board on to the waiting vehicle and drive to Rajabhatkhawa for overnight stay.
-Overnight in forest lodge.
+Upon arrival at Jayanti, board on to the waiting vehicle and drive to Rajabhatkhawa for an overnight stay.
+Overnight in a forest lodge.

 Group SizePrivate tour with your own group.